maxibor/protinter/README.md

 # ProtInter : Protein interaction calculator

-**ProtInter** is a tool designed to calculate interactions of a single chain protein in a `.pdb` file.
+**ProtInter** is a tool designed to calculate non-covalent interactions of a single chain protein in a `.pdb` file.

 ## Dependancies
 - Python 3